juanfgm93/EDA_Amazon/README.md

 ---
 ### Objective

 The purpose of this repository is to conduct an Exploratory Data Analysis of product data from Amazon.
-By leveraging statistical techniques, data visualization, and advanced data analysis methods, we strive to uncover valuable insights and patterns within the dataset.
+By leveraging statistical techniques, data visualization, and advanced data analytics methods, we strive to uncover valuable insights and patterns within the dataset.

 ---
 ### Project Structure